 The climate is temperate and great for relaxation.
 It is also within surprisingly easy reach of the UK, meaning you do not have to worry about jet lag and calming agitated children.

 Let your children get an introduction to North African culture in the markets of Marrakech.
-Go hiking in the Atlas Mountains.
-And, there’s nothing wrong with getting a little tan on the golden beaches of Morocco.
+Go hiking in the Atlas Mountains (NB with travel advisories in 2023 due to the recent earth quake).

 You can choose to self-drive, join a family-friendly tour or even take a domestic flight – the distances by road can be deceivingly long if you’ve not got long to spend and want to make the most of a short break in Morocco.

 11. Plan an Authentic Portuguese Experience

 - Distance from the UK: Around a 2.5-hour flight